Asadullah-dev-tech/Asadullah-dev-tech/README.md

 | Impact | Turns AI from a chat tool into a structured automation and execution layer |
 | Repository | [ghostclaw-ai-agent-platform](https://github.com/ghostshieldaitech/ghostclaw-ai-agent-platform) |

-Designed for advanced AI workflows where agents can plan, reason, route tasks, and assist with engineering delivery.
+Designed for advanced AI workflows where agents can plan, route tasks, assist with engineering delivery, and connect tools into structured workflows.

 </details>